aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/work-with-options-and-appearance-of-word-documents/_index.md

-﻿---
+---
-title: Work with Options and Appearance of Word Documents in Python
+title: Work with Options and Appearance of Word Documents
 second_title: Aspose.Words for Python via .NET
 articleTitle: Work with Options and Appearance of Word Documents
 linktitle: Work with Options and Appearance of Word Documents